micmejia/bible-dump/AMPC/Mark/Mark 1.md

-And immediately He called out to them, and [[^o]abandoning all mutual claims] they left their father Zebedee in the boat with the hired men and went off after Him [[^p]to be His disciples, side with His party, and follow Him].
+And immediately He called out to them, and [abandoning all mutual claims] they left their father Zebedee in the boat with the hired men and went off after Him [to be His disciples, side with His party, and follow Him].